rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 ![List Payment Link](../../asset/image/paymentlink_list.png)

 ### Redirection After Payment Complete
-Merchants can customize the Redirect URL in Dashboard's **Settings > Snap Preference > System Settings** Menu.
+Merchant can customize the Redirect URL in Dashboard's **Settings > Snap Preference > System Settings** Menu.
 Redirect URL is used to redirect your customer after the payment process is complete.
 [Follow this section to learn the details.](/en/snap/advanced-feature.md#configuring-redirect-url).

 ### Handling Notifications
 [Transaction notification](/en/after-payment/http-notification.md) is sent when a customer completes the transaction or when the transaction status changes.